matiziel/my-interpreter/README.md

 # my-interpreter
-Implementation of simple c++-like language interpreter
+Implementation of simple c++-like language interpreter with built-in matrix type

 ## requirements
 1. .net core 3.1